whosonfirst/go-whosonfirst-staticmaps/README.md

  85922441 1159157333
 ```

-Will read data from both a local and remote (GitHub) data source and generate a map of [San Bruno](https://spelunker.whosonfirst.org/id/85922441/) (WOF ID `85922441`) and the [International Terminal Building](https://millsfield.sfomuseum.org/id/115/915/733/3) at SFO (WOF ID `1159157333`) using [rasterized Nextzen tiles](https://github.com/whosonfirst/go-rasterzen) for the basemap.
+Will read data from both a local and remote (GitHub) data source and generate a map of San Bruno, California (WOF ID [85922441](https://spelunker.whosonfirst.org/id/85922441/)) and the International Terminal Building at SFO (WOF ID [1159157333](https://millsfield.sfomuseum.org/id/115/915/733/3)) using [rasterized Nextzen tiles](https://github.com/whosonfirst/go-rasterzen) for the basemap.
 Like this:

 ![](images/20180830-itb-sanbruno-2.png)